ElijahSchrock/RFID-Wooden-Box/Lid.Servo.RFID/README.txt

+TO VIEW PHOTOS AND VIDEOS:
+To watch the videos I attached please select view raw which will download it to your device.
+To view the images, it will work best if you view the image in a new tab.

 This is the Arduino Code I curated to implement an Arduino Rc522 RFID module and the sg90 Arduino servo.
 I soldered the RFID module and servo connectors to an Arduino Nano I also soldered on a 9v battery connector to the Nano so I can have the box run off a 9v battery.